India Meteorological Department: Organisation

 IMD operates a network of hundreds of surface and glacial observatories, Upper Air (high altitude) stations, ozone and radiation observatories and meteorological radar stations.
 Additional data is received from India's constellation of satellites, such as Kalpana-1, Megha-Tropiques and instruments on board the IRS series and the INSAT series of satellites.
-Data and observations are also reported into the IMD network from meteorological instruments on board Indian merchant marine and Indian Navy ships.
+Data and observations are also reported into the IMD network from meteorological instruments on board Indian merchant navy and Indian Navy ships.
 IMD was the first organisation in India to deploy a message switching computer for supporting its global data exchange.

 IMD collaborates with other agencies such as the Indian Institute of Tropical Meteorology, National Centre for Medium Range Weather Forecasting and the National Institute of Ocean Technology.

 IMD also operates seismic monitoring centres at key locations for earthquake monitoring and measurements.

 Tasks

 IMD undertakes observations, communications, forecasting and weather services.
 In collaboration with the Indian Space Research Organisation, the IMD also uses the IRS series and the Indian National Satellite System (INSAT) for weather monitoring of the Indian subcontinent.
 IMD was first weather bureau of a developing country to develop and maintain its own satellite system.

 IMD is one of the six worldwide Regional Specialised Meteorological Centres of the Tropical Cyclone Programme of the World Weather Watch of the World Meteorological Organization.
 It is regional nodal agency for forecasting, naming and disseminating warnings about tropical cyclone in the Indian Ocean north of the Equator.